 If you're shopping for a blender on a budget, it can feel like you need to sacrifice good performance for a lower price point.
 While blenders under the $100 mark tend to have simple controls and lack additional features or attachments, they may also struggle to blend harder ingredients like nuts or be unable to process hot food.
 However, with so many blenders on the market these days, there's a variety of wallet-friendly appliances that can help you get the job done.

-We've tested over 45 blenders, and below are our recommendations for the best blenders for under $100.
+We've tested over 40 blenders, and below are our recommendations for the best blenders for under $100.
 Check out our recommendations for the best blenders, the best blenders for smoothies, and the best blenders for crushing ice.

-11/10/2020: Added the KitchenAid K150 to Notable Mentions.
-Slight changes to the text for accuracy and clarity.
+Nov 10, 2020: Added the KitchenAid K150 to Notable Mentions.

 Our above recommendations are what we think are currently the best blenders for under $100 for most people.
 We factor in the price (a cheaper blender wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no blenders that are difficult to find or almost out of stock everywhere).

 If you want to choose for yourself, here is the list of all our blender reviews for under $100.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.